 Accordingly, we adopt the proposed avoided cost of high global warming potential gases into the Avoided Cost Calculator.
 We find that while adding the value of avoided methane leakage would have the largest impact on programs designed to eliminate the use of natural gas appliances, which is consistent with the Commission's current advancement toward electrification, it would also impact any distributed energy resource that decreased natural gas use.
+Further, implementing this avoided cost in the Avoided Cost Calculator, which determines benefits at the program level, will enable the Commission to accurately determine the greenhouse gas impact of the Commission's multiple decarbonization programs.
 This avoided cost will be applied in the form of an increased greenhouse gas adder to all distributed energy resources that reduce (or increase) natural gas consumption, either directly or through reduced (or increased) electricity consumption.
 Additional values will apply to those specific measures and programs that reduce behind-the-meter natural gas consumption, as well as programs related to refrigerant use.
+Staff will continue to work with the CARB to finalize the leakage rates.